Vungle/AdobeAir-Plugin/Sample/README.md

 ## Setup

 1. Install Adobe AIR SDK and adjust `PATH` environment variable to be able to run tools located in its `bin` directory.
-2. Download Vungle plugin for Adobe AIR from [Vungle Dashboard](https://v.vungle.com/dev/plugins).
-3. Clone this repository: `git clone git@github.com:Vungle/publisher-sample-air.git`.
-4. Copy the following files from the Vungle plugin archive to the `extensions` directory of the source tree:
-   * `com.vungle.extensions.Vungle.ane`
-   * `com.vungle.extensions.android.AndroidSupportLib.ane`
-   * `com.vungle.extensions.android.GooglePlayServices.ane`
-5. Put your code signing keys to the directory `keys` of the source tree.
+2. Put your code signing keys to the directory `keys` of the source tree.
    * For Android you can generate your own key using the command `keytool -genkey -v -keystore sample-android.p12 -alias alias_name -keyalg RSA -keysize 2048 -storetype pkcs12 -validity 10000`
    * For iOS you sould join Apple Developer Program to get a signing identity for your app.
 As a result you'll get two files: private key and provisioning profile.
 Without these files it is not possible to run the app on the device. iOS simulator is not supported.
 The files should be named `sample-ios.p12` and `sample-ios.mobileprovision`.